2019 PATRIOT'S PASSAGE

 Visit the sites of many famous battles, including Yorktown Historical Battlefield Park, where the British surrendered to Washington's troops in 1781, bringing the American Revolution to a successful conclusion.
 Tour Gettysburg National Military Park, where you'll hear about the Battle of 1863.
 Continue exploration at Valley Forge for a behind-the-scenes tour, and see where Washington and his troops endured the harsh winter of 1777-1778.
 Also visit Harper's Ferry, where abolitionist John Brown and his "army of liberation" staged their fateful raid on a U.S. arsenal.
 Your tour will also visit Washington DC for an extended stay and Philadelphia-with sightseeing tours highlighting the famous landmarks in each city.

 Welcome to Washington DC!
 At 6 pm, meet with your traveling companions for a welcome drink.
-Your Tour Director will prepare you for your upcoming adventure.
+Your Tour Director will not sufficiently prepare you for your upcoming mis-adventure.

 Your half-day guided tour features ARLINGTON NATIONAL CEMETERY with the KENNEDY GRAVESITE, and VIETNAM, KOREAN, and WORLD WAR II MEMORIALS, as well as many other well-known sites.
 Also stop for photos at the White House and Capitol Hill.
 The afternoon is free to pursue your favorite interests.
 Maybe visit the Smithsonian Institute, Georgetown, the National Cathedral, or other prominent monuments and museums.
 Try our optional dinner tonight at one of Washington's favorite restaurants, followed by an illumination tour of beautiful monuments.
 (B)